Recommendation Letter for an Employee [Guide with Examples]

 Section 3: Body

-Generally, the body section of the letter of recommendation for an employee will be subdivided into two main body paragraphs that illustrate why the applicant is ideal for the job.
+Generally, the body section of the letter will be subdivided into two main body paragraphs that illustrate why the applicant is ideal for the job.
 This includes:

 Elaborate the applicant’s skills, strengths, and experience